What's New in the REST Services

 Get route information without detailed route instructions (itinerary items) or return route path points with the new routeAttributes parameter.
 [Calculate a Route, Calculate Routes from Major Roads, Route Data]

-routeAttributes parameter provides options for what information is returned when you request a route.
+The new routeAttributes parameter provides options for what information is returned when you request a route.
 Currently, this new parameter can have one or both of the following values:

 excludeItinerary: Specifies to exclude itinerary items from the response.